LSSTDESC/Monitor/doc/setup_jupyter-dev.md

  Replace $HOME_DIR with where you have pserv and Monitor repos cloned.

- Also make sure to set the permissions on this file to user and group readable and exectuable.
+ Also make sure to set the permissions on this file to user and group readable and exectuable (`chmod ug+rx lsst-kernel.sh`).

 5. ####Modify `~/.local/share/jupyter/kernels/lsst/kernel.json`.